Ancient Celtic warfare: Celts depicted as barbarians

 One of the practices of the Celts that the Greco-Roman civilizations found especially barbaric was headhunting.
-Celts were described by Greco-Roman writers as having a "cult of the severed head" and human sacrifice as major components of their religious life.
+Celts were described by Greco-Roman writers as having a "cult of the severed head" and human sacrifice was portrayed as a major component of their religious life.
 Celts followed an ancient Celtic religion overseen by the Druids.
-According to Paul Jacobsthal, "Amongst the Celts the human head was venerated above all else, since the head was to the Celt the soul, centre of the emotions as well as of life itself, a symbol of divinity and of the powers of the other-world."
+According to Paul Jacobsthal, "amongst the Celts the human head was venerated above all else, since the head was to the Celt the soul, centre of the emotions as well as of life itself, a symbol of divinity and of the powers of the other-world."

-Ancient Romans and Greeks recorded the Celts' habits of embalming in cedar oil the heads of the most distinguished enemies, allies and relatives; and the mounting of the heads on walls for decoration and in porticos or pillars in their entry for display.
-The Greco-Roman writers also describe the Celts hanging severed heads from the necks of their horses while riding in order to intimidate onlookers and enemies alike.
-If Irish mythology is to be believed, headhunting and a beheading game may have been practiced in Ireland for a great deal longer by the Celtic Gaels, perhaps all the way to the introduction of Christianity to Ireland in the 5th century AD.
-In the Ulster Cycle of Irish mythology, two of the major heroic figures, Cúchulainn and Conall Cernach, are both described as taking part in this practice.
-With both heroes decapitating their enemies and publicly displaying the heads.
+Ancient Romans and Greeks recorded the Celts' habits of embalming the heads of the most distinguished enemies, allies and relatives in cedar oil, and the mounting of these heads on walls, for decoration, and in porticos or pillars in their entry, for display.
+Greco-Roman writers also describe the Celts hanging severed heads from the necks of their horses while riding, in order to intimidate onlookers and enemies alike.
+If Irish mythology is to be believed, headhunting and a beheading game may have been practiced in Ireland for a great deal longer by the Celtic Gaels, perhaps all the way until the introduction of Christianity to Ireland in the 5th century AD.
+For example, in the Ulster Cycle of Irish mythology, two of the major heroic figures, Cúchulainn and Conall Cernach, are both described as taking part in this practice, with both heroes decapitating their enemies and publicly displaying their heads.